-Right bottom: The Lady and The Unicorn Explore the Senses in Bronte
+Right top: The Lady and The Unicorn Explore the Senses in Bronte

 Bottom Left: Photo of Nick by Cora Bezemer

 I am particularly interested in capturing the movement, reflections and translucency of water and the quality of light.
 I work quickly and make pictures on location, near where I live at the eastern beaches of Sydney, on my way around Sydney Harbour and when I travel elsewhere.
 Many pictures are over a number of panels as they are made with what I can carry.